joshtdun/joshtdun.com/README.md

 provider currently using DigitalOcean to host although I'm typing this out on an AWS instance with cloud9)
 * Bootstrap (my how far we've come!
-When I started making websites (pre HTML5 and CSS3) it was grid based layouts with hand written CSS for each of the major browsers)
+When I started making websites (pre HTML5 and CSS3) it was table based layouts with hand written CSS for each of the major browsers)